 Distributions on the Trust Units and interest on the BP Loan accrues at the Fund level for income tax purposes whether or not actually paid.
 Similarly, the Royalty may accrue at the Partnership level for income tax purposes whether or not actually paid.
 As a result, the income of the Partnership allocated to the Fund (through the Trust and Holdings LP), in respect of a particular fiscal year may exceed the cash distributed by the Partnership to the Fund (through the Trust and Holdings LP) in such year.
 The Declaration of Trust provides that an amount equal to the taxable income of the Fund may be distributed each year to Unitholders in order to reduce the Fund's taxable income to zero.
 Where, in a particular year, the Fund does not have sufficient available cash to distribute such amount to Unitholders (for instance, where distributions on the Trust Units or interest payments on the BP Loan are due but not paid in whole or in part), the Declaration of Trust provides that additional Units may be distributed to Unitholders in lieu of cash distributions.
-Unitholders will generally be required to include an amount equal to the fair market value of those distributed Units into their taxable income.
+Unitholders will generally be required to include an amount equal to the fair market value of those distributed Units in their taxable income.

-In 2007, the Tax Act was amended to impose on Canadian public income trusts an entity-level tax at a rate approximately equal to the rate applicable on income earned by a Canadian public corporation and to prevent such trusts from deducting trust distributions when calculating taxable income.
-Also the amendment recharacterizes such distributions as eligible dividends received from a taxable Canadian corporation.
+In 2007, the Tax Act was amended to impose on Canadian public income trusts, an entity-level tax at a rate approximately equal to the rate applicable to income earned by a Canadian public corporation and to prevent such trusts from deducting trust distributions when calculating taxable income.
 A transition period applicable to publicly traded trusts that existed prior to November 1, 2006 will delay the application of these rules until the earlier of January 1, 2011 or the year in which a publicly traded trust exceeds the "normal growth guidelines" issued by the Department of Finance.
 Management of BPI has advised that it does not expect the Fund to exceed the "normal growth guidelines" prior to 2011.
-The new rules (including the normal growth guidelines) may adversely effect the marketability of the Units of the Fund and the ability of the Fund to undertake financings and acquisitions, and at such time as the new rules apply to the Fund, the distributions on Units of the Fund may be materially reduced.
+The payment of such taxes will, in the future, reduce the cash flow of the Fund, thereby reducing the amount available for distributions to Unitholders.
+The amendment also recharacterizes such distributions as eligible dividends received from a taxable Canadian corporation which will generally be beneficial to Canadian resident investors holding their Units in taxable accounts compared to the current characterization of distributions to Unitholders primarily as ordinary income.
+Since the announcement of this change in tax legislation, management and the Trustees have monitored the changes in the income trust environment and capital markets and continue to review potential impacts on the Fund's current strategies and the alternatives available to the Fund, consistent with protecting and enhancing Unitholder value.
+The new rules (including the normal growth guidelines) may adversely effect the marketability of the Units and the ability of the Fund to undertake financings and acquisitions, and at such time as the new rules apply to the Fund, the distributions on Units may be materially reduced.
+No determination regarding a change to the current trust structure has been made by the Trustees at this time.
+If the Trustees decide, in the future, to change the Fund's existing structure, there is no way of determining the potential impact (positively or negatively) that any such change might have on the value or trading price of Units or any publicly traded replacement securities.